India House: Savarkar

 After Krishna Varma's departure, the organisation found a new leader in Vinayak Damodar Savarkar, a law student who had first arrived in London in 1906 on scholarship from Krishna Varma.
 Savarkar was an admirer of the Italian nationalist philosopher Giuseppe Mazzini and a protégé of the Indian Congress leader, Bal Gangadhar Tilak.
 He was associated with the nationalist movement in India, having founded the Abhinav Bharat Society (Young India Society) in 1906 while studying at Fergusson College in Pune (these links put him in contact with the still largely unknown Mohandas Karamchand Gandhi.)
 In London, Savarkar's fiery nationalist views had at first alienated the residents of India House, most significantly V.V.S.
 Aiyar.
 Over time, however, he became a central figure in the organisation.
 He devoted his efforts to writing nationalist material, organising public meetings and demonstrations, and establishing branches of Abhinav Bharat in the country.
 He kept in touch with B.G.
 Tilak in India, to whom he passed on manuals on bomb-making.

 Impressed and influenced by the Italian wars of Independence, Savarkar believed in an armed revolution in India and was prepared to seek assistance from Germany toward this end.
-He proposed the indoctrination of Indian soldiery in the British army, just as the Young Italy movement had indoctrinated Italians serving in the Austrian forces.
+He proposed the indoctrination of Indian troops in the British Indian Army, just as the Young Italy movement had indoctrinated Italians serving in the Austrian army.
 In London, Savarkar founded the Free India Society (FIS), and in December 1906 he opened a branch of Abhinav Bharat.
 This organisation drew a number of radical Indian students, including P.M.
 Bapat, V.V.S.
 Aiyar, Madanlal Dhingra, and V.N.
 Chatterjee.
 Savarkar had lived in Paris for some time, and frequently visited the city after moving to London.
 By 1908, he had recruited to the organisation a number of Indian businessmen residing in Paris.
 During one visit, Savarkar met Gandhi again when the latter visited India House in 1906 and 1909, and his hardline views may have influenced Gandhi's opinion on nationalist violence.